Scripture: Proverbs 1

 “There is no better way to learn to read the Bible than to read the Bible.” – David Mathis

-I read that on the @desiringgod Instagram feed and gave it a little giggle.
+I read that on the @desiringgod Instagram feed and it gave me a little giggle.
 It’s over-simplified, but it’s true.
 God’s given us His word, full of knowledge and wisdom, all we have to do is open it and read it.

 Read it humbly, with fear and wonder at the might of the Lord, and let the Spirit within you open the eyes of your heart to understand.